Treatment of chronic obstructive pulmonary disease by traditional Chinese medicine Morin monomer regulated by autophagy

 The effect of Morin on the expression of SIRT1, mTOR, p-mTOR, LC3, Beclin-1, ATG7 and p62 proteins in the lung tissues of COPD rats

-The expression of the autophagy-related proteins SIRT1, mTOR, p-mTOR, LC3, Beclin-1, ATG7 and p62 in the lung tissue of rats with COPD was detected using WB.
+The expression of the autophagy-related proteins SIRT1, mTOR, p-mTOR, LC3, Beclin-1, ATG7 and p62 in the lung tissues of rats with COPD was detected using WB.
 According to Figure 4, in comparison with the control group, the expression of ATG7, Beclin-1, SIRT1 and LC3II/I in the model group increased significantly, while the expression of p-mTOR/mTOR and p62 decreased significantly (P<0.05).
 Morin treatment reduced the expression of ATG7, Beclin-1, SIRT1 and LC3II/I, and increased the expression of p-mTOR/mTOR and p62 (P<0.05).
 Moreover, similar results could be observed in the autophagy inhibitor group.

 Discussion

-Shenqi Bufei decoction can significantly improve the symptoms of patients with Lung-Qi deficiency syndrome in stable stage of COPD, stabilize lung function and prevent the decline of lung function (22).
-Previous in vitro and in vivo experiments confirmed that Shenqi Bufei Decoction can inhibit the proliferation of airway smooth muscle cells in COPD model rats with Lung-Qi deficiency syndrome, and significantly inhibit the thickening of small airway walls (23-25).
+Shenqi Bufei decoction can significantly improve the symptoms of patients with Lung-Qi deficiency syndrome in stable stage of COPD, stabilize lung function and prevent the decline of lung function (23).
+Previous in vitro and in vivo experiments confirmed that Shenqi Bufei Decoction can inhibit the proliferation of airway smooth muscle cells in COPD model rats with Lung-Qi deficiency syndrome, and significantly inhibit the thickening of small airway walls (24-26).
 Shenqi Bufei Decoction is composed of Radix Astragali, Mori Cortex, Psoralea corylifolia Linn, Salvia miltiorrhiza Bunge, etc. The drug compatibility exerts the effects of replenishing Qi and nourishing lungs, resolving phlegm, and promoting blood circulation, and thus Qi deficiency can be replenished, phlegm and blood stasis can be relieved, the Qi dynamic can be smoothed, and cough and asthma can be relieved.
-From the three main active components of Cortex Mori, resveratrol, morinone, and morin, through screening of the COPD cell model, it is found that Morin has the best therapeutic effect on COPD (23).
-Study have also found that Morin can improve COPD by inhibiting matrix metalloproteinase (MMP)9 expression (26).
-In the present study, the Morin at different doses was applied on the COPD rats.
+From the three main active components of Cortex Mori, resveratrol, morinone, and morin, through screening of the COPD cell model, it is found that Morin has the best therapeutic effect on COPD (24).
+Study have also found that Morin can improve COPD by inhibiting matrix metalloproteinase (MMP)9 expression (27).
+In the present study, Morin at different doses was applied on the COPD rats.
 Histological and TEM examination found that Morin can improve the pathology of COPD model and reduce the autophagosomes formation, suggesting that the treatment effect of Morin on COPD was achieved via regulating autophagy.
 Among them, the effect of medium dose and high dose Morin was better.

 ATG regulates autophagosome formation by forming ATG12-ATG5 and LC3II (ATG8-II) complexes.
-Under the action of ATG7 and ATG710 (corresponding to ubiquitin-activating enzyme E1 and ubiquitin-conjugating enzyme E2, respectively), ATG12 and ATG5 are combined through an ubiquitin-like reaction to form ATG12-ATG5 conjugate, which then combines with ATG16 through non covalent bond to form ATG12-ATG5-ATG16 complex, which participates in the expansion of autophagosomes (33).
-Under the action of ATG4, ATG7 and ATG3, LC3 is converted into LC3II-phosphatidylethanolamine (PE) and tightly bound to the surface of the autophagosome membrane, participating in the extension of the pre-autophagosome (34,35).
-Beclin-1 is an essential molecule for the formation of autophagosomes, and it can mediate the localization of autophagy-related proteins to phagosomes (36,37).
-By reacting with various proteins, Beclin-1 transmits autophagy signals and regulates the formation and maturation of autophagosomes (38). p62 is a ubiquitin binding protein, which is closely related to protein ubiquitination.
-It is involved in a variety of cell signal transduction regulation and autophagy processes (39).
+Under the action of ATG7 and ATG10 (corresponding to ubiquitin-activating enzyme E1 and ubiquitin-conjugating enzyme E2, respectively), ATG12 and ATG5 are combined through an ubiquitin-like reaction to form ATG12-ATG5 conjugate, which then combines with ATG16 through non covalent bond to form ATG12-ATG5-ATG16 complex, which participates in the expansion of autophagosomes (34).
+Under the action of ATG4, ATG7 and ATG3, LC3 is converted into LC3II-phosphatidylethanolamine (PE) and tightly bound to the surface of the autophagosome membrane, participating in the extension of the pre-autophagosome (35,36).
+Beclin-1 is an essential molecule for the formation of autophagosomes, and it can mediate the localization of autophagy-related proteins to phagosomes (37,38).
+By reacting with various proteins, Beclin-1 transmits autophagy signals and regulates the formation and maturation of autophagosomes (39). p62 is a ubiquitin binding protein, which is closely related to protein ubiquitination.
+It is involved in a variety of cell signal transduction regulation and autophagy processes (40).
 In the process of autophagy, p62 binds to ubiquitinated proteins, and then forms a complex with LC3II protein localized on the inner membrane of the autophagosomes, which is degraded in autophagolysosomes.
-Therefore, when autophagy occurs, p62 protein is continuously degraded in the cytoplasm; when autophagy activity is weakened and autophagy function is defective, p62 protein will continue to accumulate in the cytoplasm. p62 is one of the marker proteins reflecting autophagy activity, and its content indirectly indicates the level of autophagosome clearance (40).
-In the present study, COPD rat model was established to detect the lung tissue, and it was found that compared with the control group, the LC3II/I and Beclin-1 expressions in the COPD group were significantly increased and p62 expression was significantly decreased, indicating that the level of autophagy in the COPD model was increased, which was in consistence with the above studies.
+Therefore, when autophagy occurs, p62 protein is continuously degraded in the cytoplasm; when autophagy activity is weakened and autophagy function is defective, p62 protein will continue to accumulate in the cytoplasm. p62 is one of the marker proteins reflecting autophagy activity, and its content indirectly indicates the level of autophagosome clearance (41).
+In the present study, COPD rat model was established to detect the lung tissues, and it was found that compared with the control group, the LC3II/I and Beclin-1 expressions in the COPD group were significantly increased and p62 expression was significantly decreased, indicating that the level of autophagy in the COPD model was increased, which was in consistence with the above studies.
 The expression of autophagy-related proteins LC3II/I and Beclin-1 was significantly decreased, and the expression of p62 was increased after treatment with Morin.
 These results also indicated that Morin could regulate autophagy.
-There is also study showing that insufficient autophagy may lead to accelerated cell senescence in COPD, suggesting that autophagy may also have a protective effect in tobacco smoke induced senescence-associated lung disease, COPD (41).
+There is also study showing that insufficient autophagy may lead to accelerated cell senescence in COPD, suggesting that autophagy may also have a protective effect in tobacco smoke induced senescence-associated lung disease, COPD (42).
 We would investigate this more in depth in future studies to achieve an optimal dose of Morin for COPD treatment.

 This study mainly investigated the mechanism of Morin on cell autophagy in COPD rats.
 Future studies will evaluate the relationship between lncRNA H19, SIRT1, ATG7, Beclin-1, LC3II/I, miR-194-5p, p62, and p-mTOR/mTOR, and the mechanisms will be investigated more in depth.
 Quantitative pathology of the histopathological test will also be performed.